-Most street corners feature a mulled wine or punch stand where locals and visitors gather for a warm drink and conversation.
+Most street corners and markets feature a mulled wine or punch stand where locals and visitors gather for a warm drink and conversation.
 The local Lions Club has a number of drink stands along with a slightly lower price and a Styrofoam cup.
 The markets serve their punch in collectable mugs with a unique design for each market.
-You’ll pay a deposit when you order your drink, so you can keep the mug (or just buy the mug separately).
+You’ll pay a deposit when you order your drink, so you can keep the mug (or just buy the mugs separately).
 The slightly more popular steaming mug of warmth is Weihnachtspunsch (Christmas punch).
 It comes in dozens of flavours across the old city.
 The more traditional drink is a mug of hot Glühwein (mulled wine).
 You can’t go wrong with either and should try both.
 Either choice will take the chill away on a cold winter’s evening.
 Multiple drinks into the evening may have you singing songs from the “Sound of Music”.

 Try Maronis (Roasted Chestnuts)

 You’ll find at least one “Maroni Stand” at every market and at many major street corners in the winter months.
 Vendors are selling roast chestnuts from one steaming steel barrel and some are also selling roasted potato snacks from another barrel.
 It’s a Christmas experience that goes back to the Middle Ages.
 Now you can follow the tradition and blow on a hot, freshly peeled chestnut to cool it down

 Eat Sausage or Leberkäse? (or both)